-The Embarcadero windows faced the water, where a number of piers were in various stages of demolition.
+The front Embarcadero windows faced the water, where a number of piers were in various stages of demolition.
 One large ferryboat was anchored there, a casualty of a fire, and two young couples had renovated parts, and made them livable.
 This ferryboat became the rehearsal area for visiting bands.

 Life in the warehouse centered around a number of rituals particular to the late sixties.
-The number of dinner guests fluctuated daily, as nomads, friends, new aquaintances would be invited.
+The number of dinner guests fluctuated daily, as nomads, friends, new acquaintances would be invited.
 Dinner would be cooked for between 8 to 17 guests, nightly, depending on the flow of people.

 Formal dinners were given when special guests arrived, and would find the household in costumes bought when MGM Studios disbanded its costume collection.
-Food stamps helped support these gestures of generosity and extravagance, since most of the members of the house had meagre incomes.
+Food stamps helped support these gestures of generosity and extravagance, since most of the members of the house had meager incomes.
 A special event held in the warehouse for hundreds of guests, was a 15 hour concert of music by Pauline Oliveros, accompanied by films and theater performances.
-When Donald Eastman, a designer, and Winston Tong, a puppeteer, moved into the warehouse—(Eastman was working as an apprentice with Chase on his theater projects)—often puppet shows, shadow dramas, and improvised poetry readings took place at dinner.
+When Donald Eastman, a theater designer, and Winston Tong, a puppeteer, moved into the warehouse—(Eastman was working as an apprentice with Chase on his theater projects)—often puppet shows, shadow dramas, and improvised poetry readings took place at dinner.

 Christmas Breakfast would be celebrated the Sunday before Christmas, with a costumed, black and white pot luck for a hundred guests.
 The dishes were often as colorful as the guests (a particularly colorful recipe was a platter brought by the Cockettes, a renowned drag group of the time, which included eclairs made in the shape of penises (to great acclaim).
 One Christmas guests were entertained by a young mime Bill Irwin.
 In 1970 Chase celebrated these parties with a documentary film, THE CHRISTMAS BREAKFAST OVERTURE.